tediousjs/setup-sqlserver/README.md

     # Default: latest
     sqlserver-version: ''

-    # Version of native client to installer.
+    # Version of native client to install.
 Only 11 is supported.
     native-client-version: ''

     # The SA user password to use.